How to Become a Data Analyst (with or Without a Degree)

 Get an entry-level data analyst job.

-You can find data analytics jobs in all sorts of industries, and there’s more than one path toward securing your first job in this high-demand field.
-Whether you’re just getting started in the professional world or pivoting to a new career, here are some steps to take to become a data analyst.
+You can find data analytics jobs in various industries, and there’s more than one path toward securing your first job in this high-demand field.
+Whether you’re just starting in the professional world or pivoting to a new career, here are some steps toward becoming a data analyst.

-If you’re new to the world of data analysis, you’ll want to start by developing some foundational knowledge in the field.
-Getting a broad overview of data analytics can help you decide whether this career is a good fit while equipping you with job-ready skills.
+If you’re new to data analysis, you’ll want to start by developing foundational knowledge.
+A broad overview of data analytics can help you decide whether this career is a good fit whilst equipping you with job-ready skills.

-It used to be that most entry-level data analyst positions required an undergraduate degree.
-While many positions still do require a degree, that’s beginning to change.
-While you can develop foundational knowledge and enhance your CV with a degree in maths, computer science, or another related field, you can also learn what you need through alternative programmes, like professional certificate programmes, bootcamps, or self-study courses.
+In most cases, the path to becoming a data analyst is through an undergraduate or postgraduate degree in a related discipline, such as computer science, information management, maths, statistics, economics, finance, or business information systems.
+Many companies seek candidates with this background because it demonstrates solid foundational knowledge in relevant quantitative skills.

+A postgraduate degree can help gain hands-on experience relevant to real working environments.
+Depending on your desired role, you can also focus your postgraduate education on the area you would like to build expertise.
+For example, a Master in Data Science and a Master in Business Analytics are valuable degrees for data analysts, but the curriculum's focus differs.

 Statistics